-These resources are for legal and community service providers working with Aboriginal people in the NT/WA cross-border region in the areas of Bail and Criminal Process, and Family Violence.
+These resources were originally developed for legal and community service providers working with Aboriginal people in the NT/WA cross-border region in the areas of Bail and Criminal Process, and Family Violence.

 You don’t have to be a lawyer to use them.
 The Resource Kits can be used by all front-line service providers and by community members in leadership roles who are providing assistance and guidance to other people in their own communities.

-Although the information and activities in the kits are designed for use with Aboriginal people in the cross-border region, they can also can be used to assist wider audiences.
+Although the information and activities in the kits are designed for use with Aboriginal people, they can also be used to assist wider audiences.
 Significant interest has also been shown in using the kits to assist young people and people with mental and cognitive impairments and disabilities.

 The Resource Kits use visual art and storytelling to help explain, in a culturally accessible way, the key legal concepts around: